nkoster/websocket-upload-go/README.md

 Upload a huge file in chunks over a websocket connection.

-Based on [websocket-upload](https://github.com/nkoster/websocket-upload), where the server is written in JavaScript.
+Based on [websocket-upload](https://github.com/nkoster/websocket-upload), where the server is in JavaScript / nodejs.

 I'm using the Golang [Gorilla](https://github.com/gorilla/websocket/) websocket framework for the server.
 Front-end JavaScript is based on a gist from Alessandro Diaferia.